 Diversity Research at UNC-CH Geography

 Many of our faculty and graduate students’ research agendas are driven by a desire to work against injustice and disparity, and to tackle critical issues of local, national, and global significance.
-This includes a broad array of research furthering our knowledge of how power and difference are experienced, from mixed method and GIScience approaches to health disparity to critical theoretical understandings of gender, race, and injustice.
+This includes a broad array of research furthering our knowledge of how power and difference are experienced, from mixed method and GIScience approaches critical theoretical understandings of gender, race, and injustice.
+This work includes theorizations of race and difference, as well as analysis of how gender, race, class, sexual orientation and other forms of difference operate in daily life.
 Select and recent published highlights from this research appear below.

 On racial and ethnic difference in everyday life:

 Lyall, A. & G. Valdivia.
 (2019).
 The entanglements of oil extraction and sustainability in the Ecuadorian Amazon.
 In: Environment and Sustainability in a Globalizing World, A.J.
 Nightingale, T. Böhler, B. Campbell (eds).
 Routledge.
 ISBN 9780765646446.